harshunni/harshunni/README.md

-- 👋 Hi, I’m @harshunni
+- 👋 Hi, I’m @harsh
 - 👀 I’m interested in Building Solutions to simplify tasks.
 If I can I will build a system which codes itself[Long way from there].
-- 🌱 I’m currently learning Programming.
+- 🌱 I’m currently learning Azure.
 - 💞️ I’m looking to learn as much as I can.
 - 📫 Reach me @https://www.linkedin.com/in/harsharajsharmah/